-An echocardiogram is a test that uses sound waves to produce live images of your heart, allowing your doctor to monitor how your heart and its valves are functioning.
+Echocardiography is a test using sound waves to produce live images of your heart.
+The image is called an echocardiogram.
+It allows your doctor to monitor how your heart and its valves are functioning.

 A device called a transducer will be placed on your chest over your heart.
 The transducer sends ultrasound waves through your chest toward your heart.
 A computer interprets the sound waves as they bounce back to the transducer.
 This produces the live images that are shown on a monitor.